animate-css/animate.css/README.md

 });
 ```
 ###Editing an animation effect
+You can

-You can 1) change the duration of your animations with the LESS varible `@animationLessTime`, 2) extend the delay, or 3) change the number of times that it plays.
+1. change the duration of your animations with the LESS varible `@animationDurationTime`
+2. extend the delay with LESS varible `@animationDelayTime`
+3. change the animation fill mode with the LESS variable `@animationFillMode` or
+4. change the number of times that it plays.

 If you do edit an animation effect, make sure you change them cross-browser.

 ```css
 #logo {